Optum/faas-swagger/README.md

 Utility for generating open api spec documentation and enabling swagger ui for openfaas functions.

+Uses the openfaas annotations to pulls the swagger config

 ### About

 * Swagger UI to serve the swagger yaml